 The Minorities Action Program (MAP) HIV outreach team provides outreach services to people who are at high risk of communicable infections.
 Services include HIV/Hepatitis/TB testing and risk reduction counseling, information dissemination, prevention education, referrals and resources for substance abuse, treatment, housing, medical benefits and public health screening.
 Counselors also serve as liaisons for individuals who are unable to access services due to language barriers.

-MAP HEI (HIV Early Intervention) offers case management to individuals who suffer from past or current substance abuse and are HIV/AIDS positive.
+MAP HEI (HIV Early Intervention) offers case management to individuals who suffer from past or current substance use and are HIV/AIDS positive.

-Other services provided by AAMA’s Prevention Specialists include information dissemination, monthly cultural events and activities, sports activities, a summer camp for students, and prevention and parenting skills training.
+Other services provided by AAMA’s Prevention Specialists include information dissemination, healthy alternative activities, sports activities, and prevention and parenting skills training.

 For information about AAMA’s Counseling and Prevention services, please call (713) 926-9491.